Frequently Asked Questions

 DO I NEED TO BUY A MOTORBIKE HELMET AND WHAT SORT SHOULD I BUY?

 Helmets are compulsory and must be done up securely at all times whilst riding on motorbikes.
 While the company provides spare helmets for short term workers such as backpackers, if you are permanent you will need to purchase your own.
 This way you can ensure a comfortable fit, but more importantly maximise safety whilst getting a style and type of helmet that suits you.
-White helmets are the preferred colour as they are cooler and are the most visible whilst aerial mustering.
-Rebates are available towards some of the cost of purchasing your own motorbike helmet and it is recommended you also bring gloves and goggles but these are not essential.
+White helmets are the preferred colour as they are cooler and are the more visible for pilots during musters that have aerial support.
+It is also recommended you bring gloves and goggles but these are not essential.

 DO I NEED TO INSURE MY PERSONAL BELONGINGS?